 - CLA parties: from a common vision, they bring sustainable employability to the attention of employers, managers and employees in the sector.
 The CLA contains arrangements on tools that employees can use for their sustainable employability. - Works Council puts sustainable employability on the agenda within companies wherever possible.
 It can help to encourage employees to use all available facilities and resources. - Employers: have an encouraging and facilitating role by actively offering their employees resources to provide insight into their sustainable employability and enhance their employability, vitality and work ability.
 They also ensure that managers are able to properly discuss sustainable employability and development with their employees.
 This topic will have a permanent place in the ongoing interview cycle.
 Lastly, they encourage employees to talk to their manager about their future, make a personal development plan and take advantage of opportunities to work on their sustainable employability. - Employees: they actively use the facilities offered by the employer, talk to their manager about their sustainable employability, make a personal development plan and act on it by taking specific steps to strengthen their sustainable employability. - Sustainable employability is a distinctive part of HR policy.
 Several tools contribute to improving and maintaining the sustainable employability of employees.
-The CLA parties have agreed that the employers will continue and, where possible, expand their efforts in this area.
-They regularly discuss ongoing initiatives, the wide range of tools and positive examples available from the various companies in the sector (or beyond).
-So that they can learn, share experiences and explore what further steps can be taken.
-The aim is to create awareness amongst employees and managers that sustainable employability matters to everyone.
-Being employable is the new security for employees.
-Investing in your employability increases your labour-market value.
+The CLA parties have agreed that the employers will continue and, where possible, expand their efforts in this area. - They regularly discuss ongoing initiatives, the wide range of tools and positive examples available from the various companies in the sector (or beyond).
+So that they can learn, share experiences and explore what further

-Being fit for the labour market means that if you need or want to change jobs, you can accept a job with at least the same level and corresponding employment conditions within a reasonable time
+Being fit for the labour market means that if you need or want to change jobs, you can accept a job with at least the same level and corresponding employment conditions within a reasonable time.